holderekt/astarvisualizer/README.md

 Right Click | Add start
 Press 'c' | Start the A* alghorithm
 Press 'r' | Clear the board
+Press 'g' | Automatically generate new labyrinth using Prim's alghorithm

 # Future Aims
 I think I will expand the application in order to visualize: